-Our KS2 outcomes for 2022 2023 suggested that the performance of disadvantaged pupils was significantly lower than their peers in reading and broadly in line in writing and maths.
-It is likely that this is due to lost education during the COVID-19 pandemic.
+Our KS2 outcomes for 2023 2024 suggested that the performance of disadvantaged pupils was higher than their peers in Reading, Writing and Maths.
+It is likely that this is due to the rigorous interventions and targeted teaching outlined in last year's strategy.

-Key stage 1 end of year assessments show that disadvantaged pupils were attaining broadly in line with non-disadvantaged pupils in reading and maths and below in writing.
+Key stage 1 end of year assessments show that disadvantaged pupils were attaining broadly in line with non-disadvantaged pupils.
+This is mainly due to the strategies that we have put in place to support these pupils.

-66% of disadvantaged children did not achieve the pass mark in the phonic screening test.
-92% of children overall achieved the pass mark in the phonics screening test compared to the National average of 79%.
-Phonics continues to be a focus this year in order that those children who did not pass last year, pass in 2024.
+75% of disadvantaged children achieved the pass mark in the phonic screening test.
+91% of children overall achieved the pass mark in the phonics screening test compared to the National average of 79% (2023).
+Although our disadvantaged children are performing just below the national average, it is imperative that we continue with strategies that we know work.
+Phonics continues to be a focus this year in order that those children who did not pass last year, pass in 2024/5.

 In order to improve our outcomes in all areas, focus will continue this year as evidence from assessments from this year's year 6 and down, show that children are still suffering the after effects of COVID-19 and data shows that disadvantaged pupils are not achieving in line with their peers in all classes/areas.
+This may also be an effect of the high mobility we experience here.

-Our assessment of the reasons for these outcomes points primarily to the after effects of Covid-19, which disrupted all our subject areas to varying degrees.
+Our assessment of the reasons for these outcomes continues to point to our high mobility and the after effects of Covid-19, which disrupted all our subject areas to varying degrees.
 As evidenced in schools across the country, school closure and younger children not attending pre-schools or Nursery was most detrimental to our disadvantaged pupils, and they were not able to benefit from our pupil premium funded improvements to teaching and targeted interventions to the degree we had intended.
+Disadvantaged students in Key Stage 2 are continuing to perform less well than those in Key Stage 1.

-Overall pupil attendance in 2022-23 was 93%, which is broadly in line with national data.
-Disadvantaged children's attendance was 91% which is slightly below National data overall.
-Persistent absence for disadvantaged children was 31%.
-This is why attendance is a focus of our current strategy.
+Overall pupil attendance in 2023-24 was 94.64%, which is broadly in line with national data (95.4%).
+Disadvantaged children's attendance was 93.75% which is also broadly in-line with National data.
+Persistent absence for disadvantaged children was 25% up from 23% the previous year.